rishiv3/firechat/README.md

-# firechat
+# FireChat

-chat system with firebase and angularJS
+Chat system with Firebase and AngularJS